flatland-association/netzgrafik-editor-docker-compose/README.md

 # Netzgrafik-Editor Deployment

-This repository provides deployment for Netzgrafik Editor (frontend, backend, DB for backend):
+This repository provides a Docker Compose file for local deployment of Netzgrafik Editor (frontend, backend, DB for backend):
-* a Docker Compose file for local deployment
-* Helm charts for deployment on a Kubernetes cluster

 It is based on the published images from the ghcr (GitHub container registry) at [SchweizerischeBundesbahnen](https://github.com/orgs/SchweizerischeBundesbahnen/packages).
 No local dev setup (`mvn`, `npm` etc.) beyond `docker` and `docker-compose` are required.

-For local dev setup, use the source repos
+For local dev setup, please refer to

 * [netzgrafik-editor-frontend](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend)
 * [netzgrafik-editor-backend](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-backend)

 ## Local Deployment with Docker Compose